sord-dev/page-builder-client/README.md

 - Very large url parameters
 - Cannot handle nested components
-- Cannot handle generic components (at the moment)
 - Dependant on defaultProps property within react (to be depreciated)

 # Backlog